Announcing F# 4.6

 However, they can be used for more than just basic data containers.
 The following expands the previous sample to use a more type-safe printing function:

-printCircleStats with an anonymous record that had the same underlying data types but different labels, it fails to compile:
+If you call `printCircleStats` with an anonymous record that had the same underlying data types but different labels, it fails to compile:

 This is exactly how F# record types work, except everything has been declared ad-hoc rather than up-front.
 This has benefits and drawbacks depending on your particular situation, so I recommend using anonymous records judiciously rather than replacing all your up-front F# record declarations.